erthalion/papers/pgconfus2018/plan.md

 * you need to work with some external model that provided in the document form

+* because of some performance issues you want to keep number of relations as small as possible (so, you denormalize some data)

 ## 3.2 When you don't need jsonb?

 We need to store this value, and probably we need to think about how to